learn-co-students/javascript-this-code-along-v-000/README.md

 "Peanut Butter & Jelly");
 ```

-Now, when we invoke `serve`, not only do we need to explicitly set `this`, but we need to pass in a value for `customer` as well.
+Now, when we invoke `serve`, not only do we need to explicitly set `this`, but we also need to pass in a value for `customer` as well.

 Using `call`, we simply pass the object for `this` as the first argument, and then any function arguments in order after that.
 So to use `serve` with `call`, let's do this: